Time to read: 6 minutes.

 Hands-free voice operated devices have most of the same components as a tablet, but often do not have a screen.
 An ARM A8 to A11 processor is typically embedded in a chip die that also contains a powerful digital signal processor.
 In other words, they can do a lot of computing; they are more powerful than any mobile phone, and they are more powerful than most tablets.

-The open source ecosystem that has grown up around these DSP/CPU chips includes a variety of operatoring systems, including real-time and various Linux distributions, and many applications.
+The open source ecosystem that has grown up around these DSP/CPU chips includes a variety of operating systems, including real-time and various Linux distributions, and many applications.
 The OSes are: Android, DSP/BIOS, Neutrino, Integrity, Windows Embedded CE, Linux, and VxWorks.
 It is quick and easy to design a complete device similar to Alexa and bring it to market.

 Recognizing a trigger word or phrase

-One of the first major challenges one enounters when designing a device that responds to voice, is how to ignore silence, or recognizing noise that should be ignored.
+One of the first major challenges one encounters when designing a device that responds to voice, is how to ignore silence, or recognizing noise that should be ignored.
 This requires some level of signal processing.
-In contrast, requiring the user to push a button makes for a a much simpler user interface, but this requirement would greatly restrict the types of applications possible.
+In contrast, requiring the user to push a button makes for a much simpler user interface, but this requirement would greatly restrict the types of applications possible.

 I am a ham radio operator, and I use the well-known protocol for addressing a specific individual when using a broadcast medium.
 If I want to talk to another ham operator, I address them by their call sign three times and await their acknowledgement before giving my message.
 “KG6LBG, KG6LBG, KG6LBG, this is KG6LDE, do you read me?”
 If that person hears their call sign, they reply “KG6LDE, this is KG6LBG, go ahead.”
 “KG6LBG, I just called to say hello, over.”
 “KG6LDE, Hello yourself, over and out.”